griffindube/griffindube.github.io/content/about/_index.md

 layout: about
 ---

+Hi, My name is Griffin.
 This is my website, where I post what I want to write/talk about.
 Feel free to read things if you're interested :)